CSCfi/csc-user-guide/docs/accounts/how-to-manage-your-project.md

 #### When the Project is closed

 * All content in services will be deleted.
-* Users are not able to use the services which have been applied for/to (?) the Project.
+* Users are not able to use the services which have been applied to the Project.

-If you need a confirmation after all Content has been deleted from Services, please contact Service Desk.
+If you need a confirmation after all content has been deleted from services, please contact Service Desk.